 Always recycle or dispose of unwanted household hazardous wastes properly.
 Don't pour motor oil, antifreeze or other toxic materials down storm drains.
 Water that enters our storm drains often flows directly to our local streams and rivers.
 So, don't pollute!
 Recycle these household hazardous materials safely and help protect our waterways.
-Also, don't flush paint thinners, insect sprays, herbicides and other harmful chemicals down the toilet or put them down the sink.
+Also, don't flush paint thinners, insect sprays, herbicides and other harmful chemicals down the sink.
 Contact the Streets Department to get a schedule of their Household Hazardous Materials Drop-off Events where you can dispose of these materials safely without polluting your drinking water supply.